Setting Up the SAML Web Browser SSO Feature

 In the Akana Administration Console for the Policy Manager container:

-• Akana SAML 2.0 Web Browser SSO Service Provider UI
+• SAML 2.0 Web Browser SSO Service Provider UI

 In the Akana Administration Console for all other containers:

-• Akana SAML 2.0 Web Browser SSO Service Provider
+• SAML 2.0 Web Browser SSO Service Provider

-Which plug-ins you would need to install depends on the container, as follows:
+The plug-ins you would need to install depends on the container as follows:

 Step 2: Gather information

-• The request SAML binding you will be using (HTTP POST or HTTP Redirect).
+• The request SAML binding you will be using (HTTP POST or HTTP Artifact).

-• The response SAML binding you will be using (HTTP POST or HTTP Artifact).
+• The response SAML binding you will be using (HTTP POST, HTTP Redirect, or HTTP Artifact).

 • Security key information for your request messages.